Islandora-Devops/islandora-playbook/README.md

 ### Base box

 By default, Vagrant creates a complete Islandora 8 1.1.0 instance.
-This version is the current offical release of Islandora.
+This version is the current official release of Islandora.

 If you want to build a VM that pulls in the latest Islandora code (suitable for a development environment, for example), before running `vagrant up`, open `Vagrantfile` and change the `$vagrantBox` variable to 'ubuntu/focal64':